opencobra/cobrapy/INSTALL.md

 Mac OS X (10.7+) and Ubuntu ship with Python.
 Windows users without python can download and install python from the [python website](https://www.python.org/ftp/python/2.7.9/python-2.7.9.amd64.msi).
+Please note that though Anaconda and other python distributions may work with cobrapy, they are not explicitly supported at this time.

 #Installation of cobrapy